Rosacea · Gentle Start

 The medicine behind your prescription is built by the doctors you already follow.

 The Redness & Acne Formula Rx wasn't formulated by an algorithm or pulled from a generic template.
-Its protocol was designed by Dr. Lindsey Zubritsky, Dr. Mamina Turegano, and Dr. Jenny Liu — three board-certified dermatologists with combined decades of clinical experience treating women whose rosacea has been mistaken for acne for years.
+Its protocol was designed by Dr. Lindsey Zubritsky, Dr. Mamina Turegano, and Dr. Jenny Liu — three board-certified dermatologists with decades of combined experience treating real patients.

 Your prescription is then written by a board-certified dermatologist on our clinical team, working from the protocol they built.
 Dermatologist-built medicine, delivered to your door.